Itay-Niv/Multi-Detector-Ensemble-approach-for-Instance-Segmentation-of-Neuronal-Cells-MDECellMask/README.md

 ```
 4) Crate annotation files for: a) train folder  b) train_semi_supervised folder:
 ```
-/utils/COCO_dataset_generator.ipynb (run the notebook as instructed in it).
+Open notebook:   /utils/COCO_dataset_generator.ipynb (run the notebook as instructed in it).
 ```

 5) Final data folder arangement: